Midwest University: Accreditation

 In September 2000, the university's undergraduate programs were accredited by the Transnational Association of Christian Colleges and Schools (TRACS).
 Beginning in November 2004, its graduate programs were also accredited by TRACS.
 Midwest withdrew from TRACS in October 2010.
 According to the U.S. Department of Education the school was unaccredited from 2010 to 2013.

-In August 2007, Korea JoongAng Daily described Midwest University one of several "diploma mills, unaccredited institutions that issue questionable academic degrees”, stating that it had issued 39 "fake degrees" since January 2003.
+In August 2007, Korea JoongAng Daily described Midwest University one of several "diploma mills, unaccredited institutions that issue questionable academic degrees”, stating that it had issued 39 "fake degrees" since January 2003., though the University has since been accredited.

 In November 2011, Midwest was granted applicant status by nationally recognized accrediting organization Association for Biblical Higher Education (ABHE).
 It was preaccredited in February 2013, and since February 2015, Midwest is accredited by ABHE.
 The university's Graduate School of Theology is an associate member of, but is not accredited by nor a candidate for accreditation with, the Association of Theological Schools in the United States and Canada.